kubos/kubos/docs/evented-control/index.rst

   ECP_Unlisten() function de-registers a callback registered with the ECP_Listen() function.

-* The ECP_Broadcast() function is used to broadcast a message to all processes listening on a particular channel.
+* The ecp_broadcast() function is used to broadcast a message to all processes listening on a particular channel.

-* The ECP_Loop() function iterates through the event loop for a fixed amount of time or following the execution of a listen callback.
+* The ecp_loop() function iterates through the event loop for a fixed amount of time or following the execution of a listen callback.

 * The ECP_Destroy() function unregisters callbacks, deallocates memory